Spyrkamm/spy-options-edge/README.md

 # SPY Options Edge Analyzer

 The **SPY Options Edge Analyzer** is a Python script that fetches live SPY options data and compares **theoretical fair value pricing** against **market prices**.
-It helps traders quantify **intraday edge** — the premium you are paying (or receiving) relative to model-based fair value.
+It is designed for **intraday trading**, helping traders quantify **edge** — the premium you are paying (or receiving) relative to model-based fair value.

-The script incorporates live data, Treasury yields, and dividend yield adjustments to compute:
+The script incorporates live data, Treasury yields, dividend yield adjustments, and **real-time time-to-expiration** (down to the minute) to compute:
 - Implied volatility (IV)
 - Theoretical option pricing (Black–Scholes)
 - Position Greeks